-Upside (formerly GetUpside) is another alternative to Fetch Rewards that earns cash back at gas stations, groceries, and restaurants.
+Upside (formerly GetUpside) is another alternative to Fetch that earns cash back at gas stations, groceries, and restaurants.

 The company started as a gas app where you earn cash back for every gallon of gas that you buy.
 It has since expanded to include grocery stores and restaurants as places you can earn money back at.